 Recognized as "an entrepreneur bringing innovation to classical music" (Forbes), Chad Goodman leads an active and diverse conducting career.

-In the 2018-19 Season, Chad serves as an Assistant Conductor to the San Francisco Symphony, assisting Esa-Pekka Salonen, Manfred Honeck, Francois-Xavier Roth, Daniel Harding, Pablo Heras-Casado, Simone Young, and James Gaffigan.
+In the 2018-19 Season, Chad serves as an Assistant Conductor to the San Francisco Symphony, assisting Esa-Pekka Salonen, Manfred Honeck, Francois-Xavier Roth, Pablo Heras-Casado, Simone Young, and James Gaffigan.
 Along with his symphonic work, Chad also serves as a cover conductor for the San Francisco Ballet.

-A driving force in the new music scene, Chad has conducted the premieres of more than forty works, including more than fifteen while serving as a Conducting Fellow for the Atlantic Music Festival in Summer 2018.
+A driving force in the new music scene, Chad has conducted the premieres of more than fifty works.

 In addition to his performing career, he has discussed the future of live performance as a panelist at Meyer Sound Laboratories and taught young musicians the business and entrepreneurial skills needed to successfully navigate the world as a working musician in his workshop “You Just Earned a Music Degree.
 Now What?”

 Goodman holds a Bachelor of Music degree from the Eastman School of Music and a Master of Music degree from San Francisco State University.
 His mentors include Michael Tilson Thomas, Alasdair Neale, Cyrus Ginwala, and Martin Seggelke.